Format, validate, and beautify your JSON data online. Minify or prettify JSON with syntax highlighting.

 The validator detects all common JSON syntax errors including: trailing commas after the last element in arrays or objects, single quotes instead of double quotes around strings and keys, unquoted property names, missing colons between keys and values, unclosed brackets or braces, invalid escape sequences, and duplicate keys in the same object level.

-Yes, the formatter handles large JSON files efficiently because it processes everything in your browser.
-For optimal performance with very large files (several megabytes), we recommend using a modern browser like Chrome or Firefox and ensuring your device has sufficient memory.
-The tool can format files up to several MB without issues, though extremely large datasets may benefit from being processed in smaller chunks.
+Yes, the formatter handles large JSON files efficiently since it processes everything in your browser.
+For files over several megabytes, use a modern browser like Chrome or Firefox with sufficient device memory.
+The tool formats files up to several MB without issues.

 This tool follows the standard JSON specification (RFC 8259), which does not allow comments or trailing commas.
 If you paste JSON5 or JSONC content, the validator will flag comments and non-standard syntax as errors.
 To format JSON5 or JSONC, you would need to remove comments first and then format the resulting standard JSON.